srcimon/screwbox/README.md

 ## Getting started

-1. Create your own Maven project (Java 21 is required).
+1. Create your own Maven project (Java 21 is required):

-2. Add dependency to ScrewBox Artifacts:
+2. Add dependencies to ScrewBox Artifacts:

     ``` xml
    <!-- manage all ScrewBox dependencies -->